-Anti-social behaviour can affect anyone at any time and can range from annoying other people to serious violence and criminal activities, such as:
+Anti-social behaviour can affect anyone at any time and can range from annoying other people to serious violence and criminal activities, the following can be reported by using our online anti-social behaviour reporting form.

 Substance misuse, drunkenness